What is the forum for the conduct of patent litigation?

 What are the biggest patent litigation growth areas in your jurisdiction in terms of industry sector?

-We have perhaps not seen as much biosimilars litigation in recent years as may previously have been anticipated and further cases will no doubt be the horizon.
-In other areas of biotechnology, there have been an increasing number of competitor v competitor actions in the antibody space in particular, as patentees obtain protection for a range of new targets in different therapeutic areas.
+There have been an increasing number of competitor v competitor actions in the life sciences space (e.g. in relation to bispecific antibodies, RSV vaccines and COVID-19 vaccines) as patentees obtain protection for a range of new targets in different therapeutic areas.
 This looks set to continue.

 What do you predict will be the most contentious patent litigation issues in your jurisdiction over the next twelve months?

-Last year’s Supreme Court’s decision in Unwired Planet v Conversant [2020] UKSC 37 indicated that the Patents Court is ready and willing to determine global FRAND disputes and the UK continues to see high numbers of patent cases involving SEPs and FRAND licences.
+The Supreme Court’s decision in Unwired Planet v Huawei [2020] UKSC 37 indicated that the Patents Court is ready and willing to determine global FRAND disputes and the UK continues to see high numbers of patent cases involving SEPs and FRAND licences.

-Most recently, the Court of Appeal’s decision in FibroGen Inc v Akebia Therapeutics Inc [2021] EWCA Civ 1279 has provided some interesting guidance on the Court’s approach to second medical use claims with insufficient broad structural and functional limitations, overturning the first instance decision of Arnold LJ.
-Following on from the Supreme Court’s decision in Actavis UK v Eli Lilly and Company [2017] UKSC 48 the UK now has a doctrine of equivalents.
-We do not consider that the extent of the UK position on infringement by equivalents has been fully explored, as compared with the more established doctrines that litigants are seeking to apply across the rest of Europe, and we expect to see further litigation in this relatively unchartered area in the coming years.
+Following on from the Supreme Court’s decision in Actavis v Eli Lilly [2017] UKSC 48 the UK now has a doctrine of equivalents.
+We do not consider that the extent of the UK position on infringement by equivalents has been fully explored, as compared with the more established doctrines that litigants are seeking to apply across the rest of Europe, and we expect to see further litigation in this relatively uncharted area in the coming years.

 Which aspects of patent litigation, either substantive or procedural, are most in need of reform in your jurisdiction?

 Disclosure – The UK is unusual in comparison to other European jurisdictions in that disclosure is a routine part of its procedural approach.
 The costs incurred under the disclosure regime, and overall benefits in determining the outcome of any given case, have fallen under significant scrutiny in patent cases in recent years.
-The court’s recent attempt to address this by importing the Disclosure Pilot Scheme into UK patent cases has recently been extended until 31 December 2022, and is still evolving and ongoing (see above).
+The court’s recent attempt to address this by importing the Disclosure Pilot Scheme into UK patent cases was approved on 15 July 2022 and became permanent from 1 October 2022 (see above).

 Docketing and case management – We do not have an electronic docketing system in the UK (though we do have an e-filing system).
 The implementation of such a system would be beneficial to the continued modernisation of the courts and advantageous to litigants in providing continuity throughout the course of proceedings through to trial.

 Exhaustion of rights and parallel trade – it is notable that the current exhaustion rules in the Intellectual Property (Exhaustion of Rights) (EU Exit) Regulations 2019 (S.I.
 2019/265) (applicable from 1 January 2021) for UK IP rights and EEA IP rights do not mirror each other.
 The effect of this is that EEA IP rights on goods placed on the market in the UK will not be exhausted in the EEA (so that EEA IP rights holders may be able to prevent parallel import of such goods into the EEA), whereas UK IP rights will be exhausted for goods first placed on the market within the EEA (so that UK IP rights holders do not have a reciprocal right to prevent importation of such into the UK from the EEA).
-In Summer 2021, the UK government issued a consultation on whether the UK should maintain its current unilateral regime, or adopt an alternative regime and is currently reviewing the responses received.
+In Summer 2021, the UK government issued a consultation on whether the UK should maintain its current unilateral regime, or adopt an alternative regime The UK Government concluded that there is not enough data available to understand the economic impact of any of the alternatives to the current UK+ regime.
+They are continuing to analyse the data and consider the alternatives to the current position.
+No timeframe has been given for future actions on this.

 What are the biggest challenges and opportunities confronting the international patent system?

 Work continues to develop a more consistent approach to validity and enforcement globally.
 A number of key manufacturing jurisdictions, including India and China, are taking active steps to reform their patent litigation systems to make them more attractive to companies.
 Once innovators are reliably able to enforce their patents in jurisdictions where manufacturing sites are located, it is possible that the key venues for patent litigation will shift from sales markets to manufacturing markets, particularly if local courts can deliver high quality judgments swiftly and cost efficiently.
-The European vision for this, the Unified Patent Court (UPC), continues to edge closer to becoming reality.
-There have been a few stumbling blocks in recent years (most notably in the form of various unsuccessful challenges to German ratification before the German Federal Constitutional Court, and following the UK’s decision to withdraw from the scheme following Brexit), however, the UPC Preparatory Committee has recently indicated that it expects the final member state ratifications needed to happen by the end of 2021, which could allow the UPC to commence its final preparations, and to start operating as early as mid-2022.
+The European vision for this, the Unified Patent Court (UPC), has now become a reality.
+At the time of writing, several cases have been filed and interim hearings have already begun to take place and it seems that engagement with the UPC across all sectors is high.